cb125/Scoreboards/README.md

 ## Course Schedule

 The course is sponsored jointly by the Philosophy department at Rutgers and the Linguistics department at NYU.
-We will meet from 11:00 -- 1:45 on Wednesdays, alternating between NYU, where we'll meet in room 103 at 10 Washington Place (the Linguistics building) and Rutgers, where we'll meet in the philosophy department seminar room, on the 5th floor of 106 Somerset St in New Brunswick.
+We will meet from 11:00 to 1:45 on Wednesdays, alternating between NYU, where we'll meet in room 103 at 10 Washington Place (the Linguistics building) and Rutgers, where we'll meet in the philosophy department seminar room, on the 5th floor of 106 Somerset St in New Brunswick.

 The schedule below is rough and provisional.
 Readings, topics, and timing are subject to evolution; but we hope to approximate something like the below.